siddarthahs123/space-trader-the-undecided-cs2340/M4/readme.p3.txt

 Chris Reynolds
 creynolds7
 902610280
-The mirror broke my face for 7 years good luck.
+The mirror broke my face for 7 years of good luck.